Cross-stitch: History

-Cross-stitch is the oldest form of embroidery and can be found all over the world since the middle ages.
+Cross-stitch can be found all over the world since the Middle Ages.
 Many folk museums show examples of clothing decorated with cross-stitch, especially from continental Europe and Asia.

 The cross-stitch sampler is called that because it was generally stitched by a young girl to learn how to stitch and to record alphabet and other patterns to be used in her household sewing.
 These samples of her stitching could be referred back to over the years.
 Often, motifs and initials were stitched on household items to identify their owner, or simply to decorate the otherwise-plain cloth.
 The earliest known cross stitch sampler made in the United States is currently housed at Pilgrim Hall in Plymouth, Massachusetts.
 The sampler was created by Loara Standish, daughter of Captain Myles Standish and pioneer of the Leviathan stitch, circa 1653.

 Traditionally, cross-stitch was used to embellish items like household linens, tablecloths, dishcloths, and doilies (only a small portion of which would actually be embroidered, such as a border).
 Although there are many cross-stitchers who still employ it in this fashion, it is now increasingly popular to work the pattern on pieces of fabric and hang them on the wall for decoration.
-Cross-stitch is also often used to make greeting cards, pillowtops, or as inserts for box tops, coasters and trivets.
+Cross-stitch is also often used to make greeting cards, pillow tops, or as inserts for box tops, coasters and trivets.